Q. Why should I hire an Immigration Consultant?

 Q. What are my benefits as a permanent resident of Canada?

-Canadian permanent residents/landed immigrants and citizens enjoy all of the
+A. Canadian permanent residents/landed immigrants and citizens enjoy

 education, etc.) with three (3) exceptions: